 Adam Morrison — #3, 2006, Charlotte Bobcats

-Morrison was the National Player of the Year at Gonzaga and a marketing-friendly mustache enthusiast.
-The Bobcats took him #3 overall ahead of Brandon Roy, Rajon Rondo, and Kyle Lowry.
-He averaged 11.8 PPG as a rookie, then tore his ACL in the preseason of his second year.
-By 24 he was out of the NBA, with two reserve championship rings from the Lakers and a career line of 7.5 PPG.
-The promise from Spokane never made the leap.
+Morrison was the National Player of the Year at Gonzaga, the nation's leading scorer at 28.1 points per game in 2005–06, and a marketing-friendly mustache enthusiast.
+The Bobcats took him #3 overall ahead of Brandon Roy (#6), Rondo (#21), and Kyle Lowry (#24).
+He averaged 11.8 points as a rookie while shooting 37% from the floor, then tore his ACL in a 2007 preseason game against the Lakers.
+By his mid-20s he was out of the NBA with a career line of 7.5 points per game and two reserve championship rings from his time on the back end of the Lakers' bench.
+The Gonzaga promise never made the jump — partly because of the knee, partly because his game had always relied on skill and effort over athleticism, and the NBA leveled that advantage immediately.